aclongo/cat-adventure/README.md

 Actions return a text-based response from Neko.
 If you use the correct action for the current mood, the mood value will increase by one step.
-If you use the incorrect action, then the mood value does not change and the user is prompted to try again.
+If you use the incorrect action, then the mood value decreases.
-If the mood ever reaches a value of 5, then Neko is happy and the program ends.
+If the mood ever reaches a value of 5, then Neko is happy and the game is over! if the mood ever reaches a value of 0, Neko runs away and the game is over!
+Upon finishing, the game will ask you if you'd like to replay or start over.

 Improvements to be made:
 1. Input validation to only accept letters f, p, s and l